ronyfr3/discord-nextjs-oauth/README.md

-# Discord-Oauth2-Next.js-App
+# Discord-Oauth2
-You can run : `npm run start` to start the server. visit: http://localhost:3000/ You can run : `npm run dev` to start the developpement server. visit: http://localhost:3000/
+Please install all packages and then run : `npm run start` to start the server. visit: http://localhost:3000/

 # NextJS Error
-May be you can see this error after login: Unhandled Rejection (ChunkLoadError): Loading chunk 0 failed.
+May be you can see this error after login:
+Unhandled Rejection (ChunkLoadError): Loading chunk 0 failed.
 (error: http://localhost:3000/_next/static/chunks/0.js).

 This error is nextjs caching error.
 Please do a hard refresh then it will be ok.